A practical guide to moving, living, working & traveling in Greece, plus tips and narratives from an American in Athens

 Rather than picking up pre-packaged products off the shelves, go to the counter to get your meat, cheese and deli items — they’re the same quality brands and less expensive.
 If you go at off-peak hours, there’s also no waiting.

-Again, you can tell if it’s cheaper in advance by looking at the price on the shelf (per kilo/pound), then compare it with what the counter is selling it for.
+Again, you can tell if it’s cheaper in advance by looking at the price on the shelf (per kilo), then compare it with what the counter is selling it for.

 4. Refill and reuse